-If the nursery is oversubscribed within any of the above categories (A -F), children in the year before they may start school will be given priority.
-Then preference will be given to children who live closest to the school based on a straight line measurement from school to the entrance of the property.
+If the nursery is oversubscribed within any of the above categories (A -F), children due to start school in the next academic year will be given priority.
+Then preference will be given to children who live closest to the school measured by straight line from school to the entrance of the property.
 Hampshire County Council's Geographic Information Systems (GIS) will be used to confirm the order of applicants.